Orthogonal Dice: Background

-Let $(E,\mathcal{E})$ be a measure space and let $\nu$ be a probability measure on it.
+Let $(E,\mathscr{E})$ be a measurable space and let $\nu$ be a probability measure on it.
 Let $\mathbf{X}=\{X_i\}$ be an independency (collection) of (iid) $E$ valued random variables with law $\nu$.
-Let $K\sim\kappa$ be a $\N_{\ge 0}$-valued random variable independent of $\mathbf{X}$ with mean $c>0$ and variance $\d^2\ge0$.
-The \emph{mixed binomial process} is identified to the pair of deterministic probability measures $N=(\kappa,\nu)$ on $(E,\mathcal{E})$ through \emph{stone throwing construction}\citep{cinlar,Bastian:2020aa,rm} (STC) as where $\ind{A}$ is a set function.
+Let $K\sim\kappa$ be a $\N_{\ge 0}$-valued random variable, distributed according to probability counting measure $\kappa$, independent of $\mathbf{X}$, with mean $c>0$ and variance $\delta^2\ge0$.
+The \emph{mixed binomial process} is identified to the pair of deterministic probability measures $N=(\kappa,\nu)$ on $(E,\mathscr{E})$ through \emph{stone throwing construction} \citep{cinlar,Bastian:2020tb,rm} (STC) as where $\ind{A}(x)$ is an indicator function taking the value one if $x\in A$ and zero otherwise.
+The mixed binomial process is also sometimes referred to as a \emph{proper point process}.
 Because $\ind{A}(x)=\delta_x(A)$ where $\delta_x$ is the Dirac measure sitting at $x\in E$, STC of the mixed binomial process may be concisely written as with independency $\{K,X_1,X_2,\dotsb\}$.
+We denote $\mathscr{E}_{\ge0}$ the set of non-negative $\mathscr{E}$-measurable functions.
 Recall that the law of $N$ is uniquely determined by the \emph{Laplace functional} $L$ where $\psi$ is the \emph{probability generating function} (pgf) of $K$.

+For $f\in\mathscr{E}_{\ge0}$, the \emph{mean} and \emph{variance} of the random variable $Nf$ (if they exist) are The mean measure $\lambda=c\nu$ is also known as the \emph{intensity measure} of $N$.
+The variance \eqref{eq:var0} contains two terms depending on the mean and variance of $\kappa$ and the moments of $f$.
+The first term involves the mean (first moment) of $\kappa$ and the second moment of $f$, whereas the second term depends on the difference between the variance and mean of $\kappa$ and the square of the first moment of $f$.
+For example, for Poisson, we have $c=\delta^2$ such that $\Var Nf = c\nu f^2$, whereas for Dirac we have $\delta^2=0$ such that $\Var Nf = c(\nu f^2 - (\nu f)^2) = c\Var f$.

-We denote $\mathcal{E}_+$ the set of non-negative $\mathcal{E}$-measurable functions.
-For $f\in\mathcal{E}_+$ we have \emph{mean} and \emph{variance} of the random variable $Nf$ For arbitrary $f,g\in\mathcal{E}_+$, we have \emph{covariance} The \emph{moments} of $Nf$ (if they exist) can be attained from the Laplace functional
+For arbitrary $f,g\in\mathscr{E}_{\ge0}$, we have \emph{covariance} The mean-covariance structure of $N$ is thus determined by the mean and variance of $\kappa$.
+The \emph{moments} of $Nf$ (if they exist) can be obtained from the Laplace functional